atomvm/AtomVM/doc/src/programmers-guide.md

     Seconds = erlang:system_time(second).
     MilliSeconds = erlang:system_time(millisecond).
     MicroSeconds = erlang:system_time(microsecond).

+User `erlang:monotonic_time/1` to obtain a (possibly not strictly) monotonically increasing time measurement.
+Use the same time units to convert to seconds, milliseconds, or microseconds:

+    %% erlang
+    Seconds = erlang:monotonic_time(second).
+    MilliSeconds = erlang:monotonic_time(millisecond).
+    MicroSeconds = erlang:monotonic_time(microsecond).

+> Note.  `erlang:monotonic_time/1` should not be used to calculate the wall clock time, but instead should be used by applications to compute time differences in a manner that is independent of the system time on the device, which might change, for example, due to NTP, leap seconds, or similar operations that may affect the wall time on the device.

 Use `erlang:universaltime/0` to get the current time at second resolution, to obtain the year, month, day, hour, minute, and second: